Qleoz12/PlanenSAS/README.md

  - generate version based on kotlin
  - improve App reciclerview using Diffutil https://medium.com/@iammert/using-diffutil-in-android-recyclerview-bdca8e4fbb00
  - foreinkeys from table states and clientTable->estado
- - migrate code to androidX libraries and version on kotlin

 License
 ----